 The Chaplains’ Assistant must have demonstrated an interest in spiritual care ministry through prior experiences with local faith groups, places of worship and ministerial services.
 These Assistants must complete special pastoral care training from the Pastoral Care staff of Regional Medical Center at Memphis to serve patients, family members and staff, and be supervised by a Staff Chaplain.
 As with all volunteer opportunities here at Regional Medical Center at Memphis, after all application materials are completed and submitted, each applicant must pass a background check, complete tuberculosis screening and immunization review, and attend a Volunteer Orientation.

 If you are interested in becoming a Chaplains’ Assistant, please complete the online Adult Volunteer Application.
-For more information, please contact Chaplain David Chappell at email@example.com or 901-545-7194.
+For more information, please contact Chaplain Wanda Garner-Slater by email at firstname.lastname@example.org or call her at 901-545-7194.